mahho0000/SAP-FI-DATA-101/README.md

 ## Usage
-1. Study video course materials where I have two foundation topics explained Financial Accounting Fundamentals and SAP ERP ECC6, and also SAP FI Transaction Data Tables, BKPF and BSEG.
+1. Study free video course **[SAP-FI-DATA-101](https://www.youtube.com/watch?v=x3F_r6VMZfU&list=PLYSheVN0dF4PVqgjc0cyGCVEPhJUe_isk)** where I have two foundation topics explained Financial Accounting Fundamentals and SAP ERP ECC6, and also SAP FI Transaction Data Tables, BKPF and BSEG.
 2. Then, open the `SAP-FI-Data-101-Project.ipynb` notebook.
 3. Follow the instructions in the notebook to execute the code and perform the analysis.